Mixed doubles curling, explained

 If you're not familiar with mixed doubles curling, don't worry, you're not alone.

-Here's what you need to know about the newer, quirkier version of the traditional sport, which makes its Olympic debut in February.
+Here's what you need to know about the newer, quirkier version of the traditional sport.

 The basics are relatively simple.
 Each team consists of only two players — one man, one woman.
 Each team throws five stones per end, with the player delivering the team's first stone of the end also delivering the team's final stone of the end.
 The game lasts eight ends.
 The scoring is the same as in regular curling.